12 November 2020

 - Members are not liable for the debts of the LLP, and in the ordinary course their liability is limited to the capital that they have agreed to contribute to the LLP.

-- It will be transparent for Guernsey tax purposes.
+- It is transparent for Guernsey tax purposes.

 - It must have a written LLP agreement to govern the relationship between the members and the LLP, which agreement is private to the LLP and is binding on all members and the LLP itself.

-- Members will have almost total freedom to agree the ownership, operation and management of the LLP.
+- Members have almost total freedom to agree the ownership, operation and management of the LLP.

-As a hybrid between a company and a partnership, it will be no surprise that many of the administrative requirements of those bodies will apply equally to LLPs.
-An LLP will be capable of being formed by a corporate services provider by way of online application, in much the same way as a company in Guernsey.
-Each LLP will be required (unless exempted by law) to have a resident agent who shall be responsible for identifying the beneficial owners of the LLP.
+As a hybrid between a company and a partnership, many of the administrative requirements of those bodies apply equally to LLPs.
+An LLP is capable of being formed by a corporate services provider by way of online application, in much the same way as a company in Guernsey.
+Each LLP is required (unless exempted by law) to have a resident agent who is responsible for identifying the beneficial owners of the LLP.
 An LLP must keep statutory books and records at its registered office (which must be in Guernsey), including the register of members, the LLP agreement, accounting records and the minutes of all meetings of the members.
 All of the above records must be made available for inspection by the public during ordinary business hours unless the members’ agreement provides otherwise.
-However, the register of members must be open during ordinary business hours for inspection by any member or any member of the public for a fee.
+However, the register of members must be open during ordinary business hours for inspection by any member or any member of the public for a fee

-An existing Guernsey partnership will be able to convert to LLP status by following the procedure laid down in the LLP Law.
-Upon incorporation by the registrar, all property, liabilities and obligations vested in the firm will be transferred to and vest in the LLP, and the firm will be dissolved.
-All agreements, contracts (including employment contracts) security documents and licences issued in the name of the firm will continue and be enforceable against the LLP.
-LLPs will also be capable of migration into and out of Guernsey in accordance with the procedures laid out in the LLP Law.
+An existing Guernsey partnership is able to convert to LLP status by following the procedure laid down in the LLP Law.
+Upon incorporation by the registrar, all property, liabilities and obligations vested in the firm are transferred to and vest in the LLP, and the firm is dissolved.
+All agreements, contracts (including employment contracts) security documents and licences issued in the name of the firm continue and are enforceable against the LLP.
+LLPs are also capable of migrating into and out of Guernsey in accordance with the procedures laid out in the LLP Law.
 Such migrations will preserve the existing legal entity of the LLP (together with its assets and liabilities) and merely transfer it into or out of the jurisdiction of Guernsey law.

-Their inherent flexibility means that LLPs are likely to prove a popular choice in a number of different commercial scenarios.
-Professional services firms that have historically structured themselves as partnerships will be attracted by the limited liability and flexible management arrangements afforded to members of an LLP, and it is for such firms that LLPs have proved particularly popular in the UK.
-In addition to such staffed businesses, LLPs are likely to be ideally suited to special purpose “Mancos” and general partner vehicles, particularly in light of the recently introduced changes to the UK’s Partnership Accounts Regulations.
-Similarly LLPs are likely to prove popular for real estate joint-ventures and other investment “clubs” where participants will be attracted by the ability to take an active part in the management of the LLP and its investments without giving up their limited liability.
-Indeed, the ability to tailor the economics of LLPs will also make them attractive as simple asset holding vehicles, even in the absence of any active investment management.
-It is this flexibility that makes LLPs such an exciting new part of Guernsey’s legal landscape.
+Their inherent flexibility means that LLPs are a popular choice in a number of different commercial scenarios.
+Professional services firms that have historically structured themselves as partnerships have been attracted by the limited liability and flexible management arrangements afforded to members of an LLP.
+In addition to such staffed businesses, LLPs are ideally suited to special purpose “Mancos” and general partner vehicles, particularly in light of the changes to the UK’s Partnership Accounts Regulations in 2015.
+Similarly LLPs are used for real estate joint-ventures and other investment “clubs” where participants can take an active part in the management of the LLP and its investments without giving up their limited liability.
+Given the ability to tailor the economics of LLPs, they are also attractive as simple asset holding vehicles, even in the absence of any active investment management.